-The Company determined that no impairment for the Company's intangible assets was necessary during the year ended December 31, 2022.
+The Company determined that no impairment for the Company's intangible assets was necessary during the year ended December 31, 2024.

-The Company has experienced lower-than-forecasted operating results during 2022.
-Should future operating performance of the Company remain challenged and below forecasted projections, or significant assumptions such as expected future cash flows or the risk-adjusted discount rate used to estimate fair value are adversely impacted, there may be a risk of impairment.
-These conditions will continue to be considered during future impairment evaluations of goodwill of the Company.
+To the extent the future operating performance of the Company remains challenged and below forecasted projections during 2025, significant assumptions such as expected future cash flows or the risk-adjusted discount rate used to estimate fair value are adversely impacted, or upon the occurrence of what management would deem to be a triggering event that could, under certain circumstances, cause the Company to perform impairment tests on its goodwill and other intangible assets, an impairment charge may be recorded for that period.